 Elevating your feet on a 24cm step, and we’re looking closer to 75%.

-One Arm Push Ups Smash Your Core A push up is an already moving plan, which forces you to prevent extension, or arching of your lower back.
-When done correctly, push ups train your anterior core (rectus abdominis).
+One Arm Push Ups Smash Your Core A push-up is actually a moving plank.
+Each rep forces you to prevent extension or arching of your lower back.
+When done correctly, push-ups train your anterior core (rectus abdominis).

 A Step By Step Progression To Learning The One Arm Push Up